Zylann/godot_voxel/doc/source/api/VoxelTerrain.md

 - [bool](https://docs.godotengine.org/en/stable/classes/class_bool.html)<span id="i_has_data_block"></span> **has_data_block**( [Vector3i](https://docs.godotengine.org/en/stable/classes/class_vector3i.html) block_position )

+- [bool](https://docs.godotengine.org/en/stable/classes/class_bool.html)<span id="i_is_area_meshed"></span> **is_area_meshed**( [AABB](https://docs.godotengine.org/en/stable/classes/class_aabb.html) area_in_voxels )

+Returns true if the area has been processed by meshing.
+It does not mean the area actually contains a mesh.

+Returns false if the area has not been processed by meshing (therefore it is unknown whethere there should be a mesh here or not).

+When streaming terrain, this can be used to determine if an area has fully "loaded", in case the game relies meshes or mesh colliders.

 - [void](#)<span id="i_save_block"></span> **save_block**( [Vector3i](https://docs.godotengine.org/en/stable/classes/class_vector3i.html) position )

 Forces a specific block to be saved.